- Sanding to remove paint from wood by hand is not the best way to do it.

 It ensures a smooth, spot-free surface with its precision-engineered aluminum sanding plates.
 The 2.5-Amp motor drives the sander at a maximum of 12,000 OPM, which is more than enough for small to medium outdoor projects.

-- Accepts all types of sanding sheets and stick-on papers, you can complete various tasks with it.
+- As it supports almost all types of sanding sheets and stick-on papers, you can complete various tasks with it.

-If you’re thinking what’s new with a random orbit sander, we’re going to say a sander-polisher duo!
+If you’re thinking about what’s new with a random orbit sander, I am going to say a sander-polisher duo!
 The ET-OS-280 is nothing like the traditional hook and loop sanders.
 It is a sander and a polisher at the same time!

 Just when you thought orbital sanders couldn’t get any better, EnerTwist is here to show you what modern-day sanding machines can achieve!
 With this marvelous device, you can scrape off old paint from wood and polish it right after!

-Reduced vibration, long motor life, and consistent speed are the three things we heard about this Meterk random orbit sander.
-And some even say that it’s the best sander for deck.
+Reduced vibration, long motor life, and consistent speed are the three things I heard about this Meterk random orbit sander.
+And some even say that it’s the best sander for the deck.
 Is it true?
 Let’s find out!